Loyalty (film): Plot

 The British fleet arrives off Brest and Pellew makes plans to attack the French fort based on Hornblower's report: the French fleet is anchored in the outer harbor, protected by a shore battery.
-Since all British movements are immediately reported by the semaphore, Pellew assigns Hornblower to destroy it, while Captain Hammond will lead a party of Marines to take the shore battery.
+Since all British movements are immediately reported by the semaphore, Pellew assigns Hornblower to destroy it, while Hammond will lead a party of Marines to take the shore battery.
 These two actions will enable Pellew to launch a pre-emptive strike on the French fleet.
 As Hornblower heads toward the semaphore, Wolfe slips away.
 After Hornblower completes his mission, he and his party are captured by French troops.
 Wolfe is revealed to be a traitor, working to liberate Ireland from Britain with French support.
 Wolfe reveals that another agent is a senior member of the Royal Navy.

-Hammond's party lands, only to be forced to surrender by Wolfe and his waiting men.
+Hammond's party lands and are forced to surrender by Wolfe and his waiting men.
 Wolfe fires Hammond's prearranged signal, falsely informing the fleet that the battery has been taken.
-The British fleet sails into an ambush.
+The British fleet sails into an ambush, then attempts a withdrawal.
 Hornblower and his men escape and blow up the fort, enabling Pellew to countermand his withdrawal and attack the French ships.
-Hornblower and his men then run into Wolfe and Hammond, who is revealed to be the other Irish traitor.
+Hornblower and his men then run into Wolfe and Hammond, who is revealed to be the senior officer betraying the Royal Navy.
 Hammond orders Wolfe to kill Hornblower and his greatly outnumbered men.
 However, Bush arrives with reinforcements.
 A battle ensues, during which Jack Hammond dies bravely.
 Wolfe escapes, while Hammond, distraught over the death of his nephew, commits suicide.
-Afterward, Hornblower's report states that Hammond died heroically and honorably for England, to avoid inflaming the many Irishmen serving in the Royal Navy.
+Afterward, Hornblower's report states that Hammond died heroically for England, to avoid inflaming the many Irishmen serving in the Royal Navy.

 Back in Portsmouth, Hornblower visits the Masons, but has an argument with Maria.
 As Hornblower is about to leave, Mrs. Mason tells him Maria wept for him while he was gone.
 Horatio then asks Maria to marry him; she accepts.